joedefen/pwr-tray/README.md

 - **▼ Reboot System** - reboots the system immediately.
 - **▼ Poweroff System** - power down the system immediately.

+Next, you may see:
+- **🗲 Plugged In** (or HiBattery or LoBattery).
+If you click this when you don't have a battery, then it switches to the next state.
+This allows you to test battery state handly faily well and/or repurpose the battery config sections.
+- **♺ Chg Screen Idle: 15m->30m** - change the time to start the screen saver; each time clicked, it changes to the next choice.
+- **♺ Chg System Idle: 5m->30m** - change the time to take the system down; clicking selects the next choice.

 Or act on the applet itself:
+- **🖹  Edit Applet Confi** -
 - **☓ Quit this Applet** -  exit applet.
 - **↺ Restart this Applet** - restart applet.